databricks-industry-solutions/security-analysis-tool/docs/setup.md

      * Set the value for username_for_alerts
      * Databricks secrets scope/key names to pick the secrets from the steps above.

-     * Your config in  \<SATProject\>/notebooks/Utils/initialize CMD 4 should look like this if you are using the secrets (Required for TF deployments):
+     * Your config in  \<SATProject\>/notebooks/Utils/initialize CMD 4 should look like this if you are using the secrets (Required for TF deployments), no need to edit the cell:
          ```
               {
                  "account_id": dbutils.secrets.get(scope="sat_scope", key="account-console-id"),